Annette Krauss

-Annette Krauss (born 1971) works as artist, writer and educator.
+Annette Krauss (born 1971) is a Dutch female artist, writer and educator.
 Krauss is a member of the Read-in collective and her projects include Read the Masks.
 Tradition is Not Given, Hidden Curriculum, Sites for Unlearning, and Spaces of Commoning.
-Currently, she is course leader of the Master Fine Arts at the HKU and Elise-Richter-Peek Post-Doc researcher at Academy of Fine Arts Vienna.
+She was course leader of the Master Fine Arts at the HKU between 2017-2023 and Elise-Richter-Peek Post-Doc researcher at Academy of Fine Arts Vienna.
+Since 2023 she is professor for Art and Communication Practices at the University of Applied Arts Vienna.

 Work

 Read the Masks.
 Tradition is Not Given

 A collaboration between Annette Krauss, Swedish artist Petra Bauer, and the two Dutch cultural and activist groups Untold and Doorbraak investigating and protesting against the Dutch phenomenon of the racist black-face tradition, called Zwarte Piet (Black Pete).
 Read the Masks looks at the underlying institutional structures in Dutch society in upholding this tradition, its involvement in broader racist structures of which Zwarte Piet is but a symptom.

 The project has been first realized in the context of the exhibition Be(com)ing Dutch at Van Abbemuseum 2008–2011.
 It consists of three parts: an installation and announcements for a performance and protest march that never happened (2008), debates (2008) and a film by Annette Krauss and Petra Bauer (2009).

 Read the Masks.
 Tradition is Not Given is discussed in White Innocence: Paradoxes of Colonialism and Race by Gloria Wekker (2016), The Emancipated Museum by Steven ten Thije (2017), and "A Heteronomous Hobby: Report from the Netherlands" by Sven Lütticken (2011).